ibaricevic/HCI/assignments/idea-pitch/README.md

 ## How the Idea Came Up
 The idea was inspired by the real needs of the family’s beekeeping business and the desire to modernize how they connect with customers.
 After discussing the challenges of promoting products through social media and word-of-mouth alone, the family decided that a simple, user-friendly website could help strengthen their presence and make it easier for people to discover their honey.
 This project grew out of that vision-to combine tradition and technology to share authentic, high-quality honey with a wider audience.

+## Deliverables
+A short video of idea pitch: